Pair Transfer and Reaction Dynamics in $^{40,48}$Ca + $^{96}$Zr Collisions Below the Coulomb Barrier

 Note, the initial pairing gaps are zero for both Calcium isotopes.

 The enhancement ratio might be one of the clearest and most sensitive experimental observables for constraining both the strength and the treatment of pairing correlations in theory.
 To quantify this effect, we modified the bare pairing coupling constant for both neutrons and protons.
-We see the enhancement ratio is strongly affected by the strength of pairing, see Fig.~\ref{fig:pratio}.
-We have also checked and confirmed that it is indeed the most sensitive observable to pairing, with further details provided in the Supplemental Materials.
+We see the enhancement ratio is strongly affected by the strength of pairing, which is characterized by the pairing gap

+as shown in Fig.~\ref{fig:pratio}.
+We have also checked and confirmed that it is indeed the most sensitive observable to pairing, with further details provided in the Supplemental materials~\cite{Supplement:2026}.

 Another important question, related to pair transfer, is which states are populated.
 Is the transfer directly to the ground state of the fragments?
 See for instance~\cite{Montanari:2016}.
 In order to more precisely characterize the one- and two-neutron transfer processes, we employ an additional projector on the angular momentum $K$.
 This projector is defined in~\cite{Ring:2004}.
 In our case, we are interested in the $K$-distribution of neutrons in each of the transfer channels.
 Therefore, we combine particle number and angular momentum projection.